 In extreme circumstances where the project cannot be completed within twelve (12) months, an extension request can be made to the City of Madison Board of Public Works and Safety before the original twelve (12) months expire.
 The extension, if approved by the City of Madison Board of Public Works and Safety, can be for a period not to exceed twelve (12) additional months.
+The Board of Public Works and Safety may elect to allow Dilapidated Structure grant projects to have a longer initial period than 12 months.
+An extension for additional time may be reviewed by the Board of Public Works and Safety but may not exceed an additional 12 months.

 If the project is not competed within the original twelve (12) months along with any approved extensions by the Board of Public Works and Safety, then all fund previously provided to the recipient shall be returned and placed in the P.A.C.E.
 Nonreverting Fund for future distribution.
-All projects will be reviewed upon completion by the Director of Planning to ensure that the work was completed according to the P.A.C.E.
+All projects will be reviewed upon completion by the P.A.C.E.
+Grant Program Staff to ensure that the work was completed according to the P.A.C.E.
 Grant Program Agreement.
 Failure to complete any project may result in the City placing a lien on the property recovering grant monies in the amount of monies received.